namhhitvn/vscode-gitlens/README.md

+# Forked GitLens - Customized for Symbolic Link Support

+This repository is a fork of the GitLens extension for Visual Studio Code, customized to enhance support for symbolic links.
+GitLens supercharges the Git capabilities within VS Code, providing deep insights into your repository to help you understand, write, and review code more effectively.
+This customized version aims to improve the handling and visualization of symbolic links within your projects, ensuring a seamless and productive Git experience.

 # GitLens &mdash; Supercharge Git in VS Code

 > Supercharge Git and unlock **untapped knowledge** within your repository to better **understand**, **write**, and **review** code.
 Focus, collaborate, accelerate.